 The Card of the Day: The Page of Wands

 The Page of Wands symbolizes aspiration.
-Although he has not yet reached the heights of his older family members: The Knight, Queen, and King of Wands; he still possesses their same magnetic qualities within himself.
-The Page of Wands represents that you too embody the same strengths you admire in the people you look up to.
+Although he has not yet reached the heights of his older family members: the Knight, Queen, and King of Wands; he still possesses their same magnetic qualities within himself.
+The Page of Wands represents that you too embody the same strengths you admire most in your heroes.

 Who are your role models?
 What qualities do they possess that you wish you embodied more?
 How would your life be different if you could tap into more of "that kind of energy?"